ology/techn.ology.net/blog/2021/03/14/releasing-perl-modules-to-cpan/index.markdown

     {{$NEXT}}
         - Minted by Dist::Zilla.

-Open the `dist.ini` file and make it look like this:
+Open the `dist.ini` file in your favorite editor, and make it look like this:

     name    = Your-Module-Name
     author  = Your Name <your_pause_id@cpan.org>